 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two common methods are pipe relining and replacement of pipes.
-Both methods aim to restore the full function of your pipelines, but they have marked differences that are important to understand.
+When it comes to fixing damaged pipes options are pipe relining or replacement of pipes.
+Both solutions aim to restore the function of your pipes, however they have marked differences that you should be aware of.

 Key Takeaways